metamuffin/marchat/README.md

 - username: string - *Nickname of the user*
 - password: string - *SHA256(password)*
 - anti_replay: string - *SHA256(SHA256(password) + " " + timestamp) This is useless!!!!!!!!!!!!!!!!!*
-- timestamp: number - The current UNIX-timestamp
+- timestamp: number - The current UNIX-timestamp in seconds
     - Servers should accept the login if the timestamp is at most 10 seconds behind the timestamp

 ### register